mbagg4152/protein-flavonoid-thesis-project/README.md

 # Chem KEGG Py-Project
-Former repository for the research methods class.
+Former repository for CHEM-491 (Research Methods) class and is now being used in continuing the project.
 The goal was to modernize, clean and adapt a former student's thesis project.
-Currently this is repository is holding code used in research.

 ---
 ## Original Code Information
+> *KEGG.py, Made using Python 2.7
 Originally Created on Wed Apr 17 2019. @author: vmoorman and Jordan Wilson
-KEGG.py, Made using Python 2.7
-JW started the code to get information from KEGG about the species we were interested in - April 2019
+JW started the code to get information from KEGG about the species we were interested in - April 2019*

 ---
 ## Project Structure